 For example when training a machine learning model the DSOps will focus on designing a system made of people and software that manages the deployment, consumption and monitoring of the entire data science process.
 Note that in your further reading, you may stumble upon many slight variations of the same concept (e.g., MLOps, AIOps, ModelOps, DataOps).
 Data Science Operations or DSOps summarizes all these concepts that deal with data science operationalization.

 The Iterative Nature of Data Science

-The Data Science Life Cycle accounts for the phases of iteration that are often necessary to build and deploy your production process.
+The Data Science Life Cycle accounts for the phases of iteration that are often necessary for the engineering and processing of your production process solution.

-For example, after evaluating the performance of your models in the Optimize & Capture phase, you might find that you need to change how you prepare your data.
+For example, after evaluating the performance of your models in the Optimize & Capture phase, you might find that you need to change how you prepare your data in the future.
 In this case (Case A in the animation above), you start the creation cycle again before moving on to validating and deploying your process.

-Similarly, you might get to the end of the production loop and restart the right hand cycle—validating and monitoring to make sure the production process is properly consumed in production (Case B in animation).
-Or, after the step Monitor & Update, you might detect a loss in performance and need to go all the way back to train new models (Case C in the animation).
+Similarly, you might get to the end of the production loop and restart the right hand cycle - validating and monitoring to make sure the production process is properly consumed in production (Case B in animation).
+Or, after the step Monitor & Update, you might detect a loss in performance and need to go all the way back to train new development models (Case C in the animation).

 This iterative process is anticipated and included in the design of these two interconnected iterative cycles.

 The New Standard for Bringing Business and Data Science Closer Together

 Beyond detailing more of the technical steps of data science, the Data Science Life Cycle provides a quality framework for how to think about sustainable solutions.
 Rather than considering “deployment” as an end to any project, we’re suggesting that a successful data science project, truly, has no end.